Sleep Center Research Program

 Many populations reside at high altitude and are exposed to chronic low oxygen levels.
 During sleep, oxygenation plummets even further and triggers breathing pauses.
 We are studying the impact of altitude and low oxygen levels during sleep as part of the CRONICAS Cohort study, which has a high altitude site at Puno, Peru (3825 m, or 2.5 miles above sea level).
 We found that the prevalence of sleep apnea increased in proportion to reductions in oxygen levels during wakefulness and that patterns of oxygenation during sleep predicted worsening glucose control and chronic mountain sickness.
 Our current work focuses on developing inexpensive and readily deployable treatments for sleep apnea and low oxygen levels in highlanders.

-Team: Alan Schwartz in collaboration with William Checkley, Luu Pham, Dina Goodman
+Team: Luu Pham, Alan Schwartz, William Checkley, Dina Goodman

 Funding: NIH (Schwartz & Checkely) 1R34HL135360-01